 Get Your Equipment in Order

-The first thing you will need is a good quality camera.
+The first step in our how to become a sports photographer guide is to get the right camera gear.
 You’ll want to look for a DSLR or Mirrorless for sports photography as there are plenty of affordable options on the market and you can swap out lenses quickly.

 Depending on the sport you plan on shooting, you’ll need a few different lenses in your kit.
 A “fast” lens (f2.8 or faster), is always good to have on hand, as these let in more light than standard lenses and are great in low-light situations.
 If you’re shooting sports from a distance, then you’ll also need a quality 200m or 300m telephoto lens.
 And then a nice Wide-angle (24-70mm) or Fish-eye to get those epic up-close action shots or super-wide “WOW” moments